Easy Salmon Croquettes

 Salmon is one of my favorite things to make.
-For some more easy salmon recipes, be sure to make: Garlic Brown Sugar Glazed Salmon, Sheet Pan Thai Salmon, or this Baked Sesame Teriyaki Salmon.
+For some more easy salmon recipes, be sure to make this Garlic Brown Sugar Glazed Salmon, this delicious Sheet Pan Thai Salmon, or this easy Baked Sesame Teriyaki Salmon.

 Salmon croquettes stacked on top of one another.